JoyfulReaper/DiscordBot/README.md

 ==========
 A Discord Bot written in C# using the Discord.NET library.
 I plan to continue to expland this bot with common Discord bot features.
 If you would like to see a command/feature/different database or ORM/etc please open an issues, I love a challenge :)

-If you would like to contribute, offer suggestion/criticism or hang out on the Discord server I test the bot in join here: https://discord.gg/2bxgHyfN6A
+If you would like to contribute, offer suggestion/criticism or hang out on the Discord server I test the bot in join here: https://discord.gg/2bxgHyfN6A If you want to invite the bot to your server then ask in the server linked above.
+For now it's just running on my PC as I develop it though.

 DiscordBot has the following features: